dita-ot/dita-ot/demo/fo/README.txt

 2. Unzip this plugin into an Open Toolkit installation's demo directory.
 3. Install XEP personal edition and license into demo/fo/lib/xep.
+4. If you are using JDK 1.5, install saxon.jar in demo/fo/lib/xep/lib.
-4. Install the ICU4j jar as demo/fo/lib/icu4j.jar
+5. Install the ICU4j jar (optional) as demo/fo/lib/icu4j.jar
-5. From the Open Toolkit directory, run "ant -f integrator.xml"
+6. From the Open Toolkit directory, run "ant -f integrator.xml"

 At this point, the FO output is fully integrated into the Open Toolkit's pipeline.
 The plugin infrastructure will detect the FO